TrevorHinesley/abracadabra/README.md

 execute_abracadabra "new value", "#editable-name"
 ```

+This will click that abracadabra instance that has an ID of "#editable-name", input "new value", and submit it.

 ## Future & Contributing

 1. I would love anyone to add date pickers and other alternate field types to this.